iamyuu/react-hooks-graphql/README.md

-# Build your own GraphQL client workshop project!
+# React Hooks + GraphQL

+To understand it you can see the [slide](https://advanced-graphql-workshop.netlify.com)